znogueir/42-FdF/README.md

 <br>

 Goal(s) :
-- code a program that displays a specific file format as a 3d wireframe
+- create a program that renders a specific file format as a 3d wireframe
 <br>

 Features :